synaps-io/synaps-go/README.md

 	}

 	http.HandleFunc("/webhook", handleWebhook)
-	fmt.Println("Webhook server listening on port 8080...")
+	fmt.Println("Webhook server listening on port 80...")
-	http.ListenAndServe(":8080", nil)
+	http.ListenAndServe(":80", nil)
 }
 ```
-> Deploy your endpoint to the internet so webhook server can reach it
+> Ensure that your endpoint is reachable for the internet so webhook server can reach it

-Once your endpoint is available on the internet you can add your endpoint to synaps [manager app](https://manager-kyc.synaps.io) (see [documentation](https://docs.synaps.io/quickstart#6-configure-webhooks)) and export `SYNAPS_WEBHOOK_SECRET` so you can make sure you receiving event from synaps
+Once its done you can add your endpoint URL to synaps [manager app](https://manager-kyc.synaps.io) (see [documentation](https://docs.synaps.io/quickstart#6-configure-webhooks))

+And you're done !

+Remember to keep it secure by:
+- Checking for secret in the query so you can make sure you're receiving event from synaps (like in the [exemple](https://github.com/synaps-hub/synaps-sdk-go/blob/main/README.md?plain=1#L192) below)
+- Using https to enable secured communication

 ## API Reference

 For more details on the API, please refer to the [Synaps API Reference](https://docs.synaps.io/session).

+# Corporate (Coming soon)
+...

 # License